Soukmancer/BladeAndBlunt/README.md

 This is a CommonLib implementation of a .NETScriptFramework plugin originally written by KernalsEgg.
 Much of the credit for the RE work goes to KernalsEgg.

-This was made for Blade and Blunt - A Combat Overhaul by SimonMagus616.

-## What does it do?
-**Adds specified spells in ini for the following scenarios:**
-`IsAttacking`
-`IsBlocking`
-`IsSneaking`
-`IsCasting`
-`Spell when drawing bow`
-`Spell when firing xbow`
-`Spell when reloading xbow`

-**Includes engine fixes/changes for:**
-`Movement speed for player scale`
-`Block cap will use fBlockMax instead of fPlayerMaxResistance`
-`Spell absorption cap will no longer exceed fPlayerMaxResistance`

-**Other features**
 `Override for new armor rating scaling formula`
-`Override Block and Bash stamina cost with corresponding perks set in ini`
-`Injury system will apply injury stages based on damage taken`
-`Support for injury health AV penalty`
-`Handles parry and block stagger spells`
-`Scans load order for all weapons and zeroes stagger values to let Simonrim handle stagger` `Replaces power attack keyword to differentiate from dual wield power attacks and power attacks while dual wielding`

 ## Requirements
 * [CMake](https://cmake.org/)